Free shipping on orders over $50

 Utilizing the incline on your treadmill will do a lot for building up muscles that you don’t normally use.
 When you do even a gentle incline, it changes the way your body pushes itself off from the ground when you’re walking or running.
 These small changes may not feel like much right away, but you’ll definitely notice it after a few minutes!

 Changing things up with an increased incline will target supporting muscles that you don’t use in everyday life, unless you find yourself climbing hills regularly!
 This aids in burning fat because as your build up muscle, that muscle requires more calories to maintain.
+A 150-pound person who increases incline by just 1 percent will burn 12 percent more calories!

 You also don’t have to keep your incline at the same height for your entire workout.
 It can be a fun challenge to regularly change it up and down.
 If you find that an increase in inclination is a little too much starting out, there’s nothing wrong with running the flats and walking the incline - this will still build up muscle and help you burn fat.